jefdaj/ortholang-demo/templates/genomes.md

 {% import "macros.jinja" as macros with context %}

-You can use any FASTA or GenBank file with ShortCut, but this page lists the standard ones pre-downloaded on the demo server for convenience.
+You can use any FASTA or GenBank file with ShortCut, but this page lists the standard ones pre-loaded on the demo server.
 Clicking the load links below will type the corresponding `load_` function in the interpreter for you.

 If there are many files for your species, try adding keywords: "brachy 460", "papaya faa", "araport11 protein primary", etc.